microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/wopi_requirements.rst

 :ref:`Action requirements`.

-However, practically speaking, there is a minimum set of operations required in order to support the two major Office Online WOPI scenarios - viewing and editing.
+However, practically speaking, there is a minimum set of operations required in order to support the two major
+|wac| WOPI scenarios - viewing and editing.

 ..  important::